freillat/MLOps_CCproject/README.md

   * **Batch Deployment:** Serving predictions on new data from S3.
   * **Monitoring:** Detecting data drift with Evidently.
   * **Infrastructure as Code:** Managing cloud resources with Terraform.

+## Annex

+Building the Docker Image
+From the terminal in the project directory run the following command to build the image.
+The -t flag tags the image with a name. docker build -t credit-default-project .

+Running the Prefect Flow with Docker
+Once the image is built, you can run the training flow within a container.
+You'll need to mount your MLflow artifacts directory and the data directory to the container so it can access them, by running the following command.

+docker run -it --rm \
+  -v "$(pwd)/mlruns:/app/mlruns" \
+  -v "$(pwd)/data:/app/data" \
+  credit-default-project